charlesmbrady/MERNolithic_sql/README.md

 7. Run `initialize.sh` command from the project root to automatically create staging and production Heroku remotes with MySql databases provisioned and deployed.

-8. You can run the application locally by running command `yarn start-dev` from the project root to start the server on localhost:8080, and then `cd frontend` in another terminal and run `yarn start-dev` to start the Webpack dev server for the React frontend which you can view at localhost:8081 this has hot reloading for easier development
+8. You can run the application locally by running command `yarn start-dev` from the project root which will start the client and server in development mode with hot reloading, accessible in your browser at localhost:8080

-9. To setup circleci, first go to your dashboard on circleci.com.
+9. To setup the CI/CD pipeline, first go to your dashboard on circleci.com.
 Click "Add Project" and choose the repo for your project.
 Then select "Build Now" to start building the project.
 Update the "working_directory" variable at the top of ~/.circleci/config.yml to match your repo name as well

 10. to rename your Heroku staging and production apps, use command `heroku apps:rename --remote staging newname`.
-Insert the desired name of the app instead of "newname" and you can select the "production" remote instead of staging to rename produciton as well.
-Be sure to update the database names in mysql ~/backend/config/config.js to match your app name too. copy and paste the new app names in readme.md
+Insert the desired name of the app instead of "newname" and you can select the "production" remote instead of staging to rename produciton as well. copy and paste the new app names in readme.md

 ## Deploying to Heroku